Sparkster: Rocket Knight Adventures 2: Gameplay

 Sparkster is composed of six stages, with each stage ending with a boss fight.
-The introductory sequence begins with a mech battle that can be skipped by pressing Start; however completing it is necessary to achieve the good ending of the game.
-Sparkster can find various items in the levels, including apples and meat (apples restore two hit points while meat restores all hit points), gems, rocket pack items that automatically make him perform a screw attack when collected, extra lives, and a power-up capsule that increases Sparkster's attack power until he is hit.
+The introductory sequence begins with a mech battle that can be skipped by pressing Start; though the introductory sequence is necessary to complete in order to achieve the true ending of the game.
 The introductory sequence of the game and boss fight of the fifth stage involves Sparkster controlling his robot mech, named the "SparkRobo", to battle the mech of Sparkster's arch-rival, Axel Gear.
-SparkRobo can throw a direct punch, an uppercut and can block Axel's punches and projectile attacks.
-If the Down direction is inputted, the SparkRobo will charge a more powerful attack.
+In battle, SparkRobo can throw a direct punch, an uppercut and can block Axel's punches and projectile attacks.
+By pressing Down, the SparkRobo will charge a more powerful attack.
+In the fifth stage, the views alternate between the upper view of the SparkRobo and the bottom view, consisting of attacks and jumping respectively.

-Across all the stages, there are seven buried swords known as "Keys to the Seal" scattered throughout the levels (with Axel holding the seventh and final one; it is obtained by defeating him), which allows Sparkster to transform into Gold Sparkster if all of them are collected by the end of the Axel Gear fight of the sixth stage, which is necessary to achieve the "true" ending of the game.
-Gold Sparkster can deal more damage and can charge the rocket pack faster; however he is still able to sustain damage.
+Across all the stages, there are seven buried swords known as "Keys to the Seal" scattered throughout the levels, which allows Sparkster to transform into a golden form if all of them are collected by the end of the Axel Gear fight of the sixth stage.
+Five keys are scattered throughout stages of the game, while two keys are collected by defeating Axel in the introductory boss fight and his fight at the final stage.
+Collecting all seven keys are necessary to achieve the "true" ending of the game.
+Gold Sparkster can deal more damage and can charge the rocket pack faster, but he is still able to sustain damage.

 The game features multiple endings, with extended endings shown the harder the difficulty is.
 The "true" ending can only be seen if the game difficulty is set to Hard or Very Hard.